tunmsk/nextgen-facebook/README.md

 <li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/doesnt-an-seo-plugin-cover-that/">Doesn't an SEO plugin cover that?</a></li>
 <li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/how-can-i-exclude-certain-parts-of-the-content-text/">How can I exclude / ignore certain parts of the content text?</a></li>
 <li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/how-can-i-fix-a-err_too_many_redirects-error/">How can I fix a ERR_TOO_MANY_REDIRECTS error?</a></li>
-<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/how-can-i-fix-an-http-error-when-uploading-images/">How can I fix an “HTTP error” when uploading images?</a></li>
+<li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/how-can-i-fix-an-http-error-when-uploading-images/">How can I fix an "HTTP error" when uploading images?</a></li>
 <li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/how-can-i-have-smaller-dimensions-for-the-default-image/">How can I have smaller dimensions for the default image?</a></li>
 <li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/how-can-i-see-what-the-facebook-crawler-sees/">How can I see what the Facebook crawler sees?</a></li>
 <li><a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/how-can-i-share-a-single-nextgen-gallery-image/">How can I share a single NextGEN Gallery image?</a></li>